Clip path

 • Probationary employment: Generally amounts to 6-12 months, depending on technical/supervisory level.

-• Regular employment: Contracts lack pre-defined employment end date.
+• Regular employment: Contracts lack a pre-defined employment end date.

 • Casual employment: Employed for a short-term task without guaranteeing future work.